amyasnikov/validity/CONTRIBUTING.md

 PRs to Validity are welcome and can be a quick way to get your fix or improvement slated for the next release.

-To be sure your PR would be accepted please **create an issue before making any code changes**.
+To be sure your PR will be accepted please **create an issue before making any code changes**.
 Describe your proposal and get an approval from the maintainer.
 After that you may make a PR related to this issue.

 In general, PRs should:

 - Close the specific issue opened **BEFORE** the PR
 - Only fix/add the functionality described in the related issue
-- Pass CI checks (black, isort, flake8, pytest)
+- Pass CI checks (linting and auto tests)
 - Contain unit tests of the code being involved
 - Contain new feature description in the `docs` folder (in the case of new functionality being added)